reis-alex/mpc/README.md

 * Nature of the model: _opt.model.type_, which should be either 'linear', or 'nonlinear'.
   * If _opt.type = linear_, the defining matrices A and B should be provided through _opt.model.A_ and _opt.model.B_.
   * If _opt.type = nonlinear_, the respective function, being a function handle, must be provided through _opt.model.fun_.
 Note that the independent variables must ordered as @(x,u).
     * If the model described in _opt.model.function_ is *continuous*, a field _opt.continuous_model_ is expected.
-This field contains_opt.continuous_model.integration_, which defines the integration scheme to be undertaken to cast the prediction and the options are "euler" and "RK4" (forth-order Runge Kutta), and _opt.dt_, which is the time step.
+This field contains_opt.continuous_model.integration_, which defines the integration scheme to be undertaken to cast the prediction and the options are "euler" and "RK4" (fourth-order Runge Kutta), and _opt.dt_, which is the time step.

 Example: